fmager/real-time/m3_types/README.md

 You can reduce the strain on your memory bandwidth by using smaller types (think back to cache lines) and get more data elements per cache line resulting in being less memory bound which might in turn increase the speed of your program.
-If you are on a GPU, you performance might improve significantly (factor 32) by going from 64-bit floats to 32-bits, you can even get access to tensor cores, by reducing precision even further, allowing an even greater improvement to the speed of your program.
+If you are on a GPU, your performance might improve significantly (factor 32) by going from 64-bit floats to 32-bits, you can even get access to tensor cores, by reducing precision even further, allowing an even greater improvement to the speed of your program.
 Knowing more about types allows you to sort, order and quantize your processed data in a way that has as small an impact on precision as possible while decreasing the size of your data.
-This could result in faster download times, or even when streaming your data from disk directly to the GPU, where the GPU itself might be able to unpack the data.
+This could result in faster download times or you could stream your data from disk directly to the GPU, where the GPU itself might be able to unpack the data.

-Which types you are using, have an impact not just on speed and size, but also the energy consumption of your programs.
+Which types you are using have an impact not just on speed and size, but also the energy consumption of your programs.
 In general, less bits mean less energy consumed and integers cost less energy to process compared to floats.
 You don't have to micromanage every single variable all the time, but one of the first places to look when optimizing should be arrays.